This webpage has been updated with Workday-related content.

 - The request is titled “NIH Childcare Reimbursement”

 - The object class is 05_Other Contractual Services and the spend category is National Research Service Award (NRSA) Childcare Costs (SC2742)

 - The funds for the allowance have been obligated by NIH via a notice of award

 - The fellow/trainee has not been reimbursed for more than $2,500 in the award’s budget year

-- GCA will ensure that childcare funds received are allocated to the sub budget set up for this purpose and that any balance of funds in the sub budget is de-obligated to NIH upon reconciliation of the fellowship or training grant budget period.
+- GCA will ensure that childcare funds received are allocated to the award line set up for this purpose and that any balance of funds in the award line is de-obligated to NIH upon reconciliation of the fellowship or training grant budget period.